Business Loan Requirements: What You Need to Get a Business Loan

 • Online providers

-Invoice Factoring
+Invoice Factoring Requirements

-Invoice factoring is a unique type of business funding in which a business “sells” its accounts receivable (its outstanding invoices) in exchange for an upfront payment (commonly 85% of the value of the invoices).
+Invoice factoring is a unique type of business funding in which a business “sells” its accounts receivable (its outstanding invoices) in exchange for an upfront payment (generally about 85% of the value of the invoices).
 The business then pays a processing fee along with weekly interest until the invoice is paid.
 At that time, the remaining 15% of the invoice’s value is generally paid back out to the borrower.

 Common qualification criteria: